Moradi66/intro-to-android-workshop/Part-2/instructions.md

    Go to a new line and start typing `<TextView…` - Android Studio should auto-populate the details for you.
 Press enter to accept.

-   `android:height` and `android:width` are required and must be defined.
+   `android:layout_height` and `android:layout_width` are required and must be defined.
 There are 2 commonly used values - `wrap_content` and `match_parent`.
       * `wrap_content`: the size of the view will match it’s contents
       * `match_parent `: the size of the view will match it’s parent

    `wrap_content` will suit our needs here.

-   We also want this to be in the centre, so set `android:layout_centerHorizontal = true`
+   **Note**: There is also an `android:height` and `android:width` - Whereas `layout_height` and `layout_width` allows the view to scale dynamically, `height` and `width` refers to a set height and width of the view, so you would define this in `sp` or `dp`. `layout_height` and `layout_width` is still required and your app will crash without them.
+For more information, refer to [the documentation here](https://developer.android.com/reference/android/widget/TextView.html#attr_android%3aheight)

    Let’s enter something here - with `android:text = Temperature`

+   And we can set the `textSize` to _16sp_

-   Notice that the new view overlaps the preview view?
-We now need to tell the layout to place our new TextView below the previous TextView.
+   Notice that the new view is right at the top of the screen left-hand corner of the screen?
+All new views added to the layout are aligned there.
+We now need to tell the layout to place our new TextView directly above the previous TextView.

    In order to do so, we need to enter `android:layout_above` and after `=` enter the ID of the TextView we want to align above.
 As we’ve named the first TextView which says “26” `@+id/temperature_value`, we can start typing `temperature_value` and Android Studio will automatically complete this for you.

    **Note**: It will now say this - `android:layout_above = @id/temperature_value`.
 Where has the `+` gone?
 Well, when we’re defining the name of the layout, we have to enter `@+id` at the start to specify _adding a new ID_.
 That’s why when we refer to this after creation we no longer need to tell Android Studio to add a new ID.

+   We also want this to be in the centre, so set `android:layout_centerHorizontal = true`

    Now that this is done, we’ll need to give this view an ID too.